osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 Now, to configure _dpdk-lcore-mask_ and _pmd-cpu-mask_ we need to find out how our server is configured.
 In particular, we need to know how many NUMA nodes our server has and how CPU cores are allocated across NUMA nodes.

 Just to clarify, NUMA stands for Non-Uniform Memory Access.
 In NUMA system memory is divided into zones called nodes, which are allocated to particular CPUs or sockets.
 Access to memory that is local to a CPU is faster than memory connected to remote CPUs on that system.
 Normally, each socket on a NUMA system has a local memory node whose contents can be accessed faster than the memory in the node local to another CPU or the memory on a bus shared by all CPUs.

-Because of above mentioned characteristics we should configure OVS-DPDK with NUMA-awareness.
+Thus, in order to achieve better performance CPU cores used by OVS-DPDK should be located on the same NUMA node as DPDK ports.
+So, we configure OVS-DPDK with NUMA-awareness.
 In order to check NUMA topology on the server use:

 ```
 lscpu